canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 ### Create a token

-Before we can pull from the private repository we need to create a secret for Kubernetes to use when pulling:
+Before you can pull from the private repository a secret for Kubernetes needs to be created to allow pulling:

-In this case I have used the username k8s, take note of the token, and following the Kubernetes documentation, we can create a new secret:
+In this case I have used the username k8s, take note of the token, and following the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#registry-secret-existing-credentials), you can create a new secret:

 ```
 kubectl create secret docker-registry regcred --docker-server=registry.gitlab.com --docker-username=k8s --docker-password=<token>